Anheurystics/Wyatt/docs/TUTORIAL.md

     }
 }(vec4 FinalPosition)
 ```
-Shaders should be specified before the init and loop functions, and the global variables.
-The FinalPosition will always be a `vec4`, so we have to "convert" our `vec3` into one beforehand.
+The `FinalPosition` will always be a `vec4`, so a conversion to `vec3` (adding a `1.0` as the fourth element at the end) is needed.

-Our fragment shader wil determine the output color.
-Since we want to have a flat-colored triangle, we hardcode the output color as white.
+Crate a fragment shader that simply outputs the color white.
+By default, the fragment shader only outputs a `FinalColor` (the color of the shaded fragment produced by the vertices)
 ```js
 frag basic() {
     func main() {